Hoyasumii/avengers-endgame/README.md

 THOR: It's okay.

 EVERYONE: (holding up Thor) No, no, no, whoa.
 Stop.
-St
+Sto